Advanced Search

 Next come what are known as the five faculties, five powers, eightfold noble path and seven branches of the path to enlightenment.

 This is the general structure of the Buddhist path as laid down in the first turning of the wheel of dharma.
-Buddhism as practised in the Tibetan tradition completely incorporates all these features of Buddhist doctrine.
+Buddhism as practiced in the Tibetan tradition completely incorporates all these features of Buddhist doctrine.

 The Second Turning of the Wheel of Dharma